Camp Taliaferro: History

 Thirty-nine officers and cadets died in Texas.
 Eleven British, Canadians, and Americans remain there, reinterred in 1924 at a Commonwealth War Graves Commission cemetery plot in Greenwood Memorial Park, Fort Worth.
 The plot is in Section 5 of the cemetery, at 32-45-47, 97-21-48.
 Also interred there are one of their comrades who died in 1975, and the daughter of a Canadian instructor who died as a baby in 1918.
 A stone monument serves as a focal point on Memorial Day in May of odd-numbered years, when friends of the cemetery support a moving Remembrance Service, at which people from the three nations remember the sacrifice of those buried there.

-Following the departure of the Royal Air Force in April 1918, Camp Taliaferro was closed and each of the 3 fields operated as separate sites.
-When the RFC Canada arrived in Fort Worth in November 1917, they brought 254 Curtiss JN-4 (Can) license-built aircraft with them for training at the 3 fields around Fort Worth.
+Following the departure of the Royal Air Force in April 1918, Camp Taliaferro was closed and each of the three fields operated as separate sites.
+When the RFC Canada arrived in Fort Worth in November 1917, they brought 254 Curtiss JN-4 (Can) license-built aircraft with them for training at these fields around Fort Worth.
 When they returned to Canada in April 1918, they turned over 180 serviceable aircraft to the Army Air Service.
 By then, American and Canadian license-built JN-4s were keeping up with demand.

-Besides molding men into lean, mean fighting machines, Camp Taliaferro also molded some long lasting friendships between the Canadians and Americans.
-One of the most vivid memories of Hicks Field was the remarkable friendship that existed between the RFC pilots and the American flyers.
-The townspeople of the surrounding communities opened their homes, their hearts and numerous facilities to the young aviators.